pmiczewski/weather-app/README.md

    The application should now be running.
 Open your browser and go to: localhost

 ## Additional Notes
-   * Make sure Docker is running before starting the application.
+   - Make sure Docker is running before starting the application.
-   * If you're encountering any issues, try rebuilding the containers:
+   - If you're encountering any issues, try rebuilding the containers:

    ```bash
    ./vendor/bin/sail down
    ./vendor/bin/sail up --build
    ```

+   - By default, Sail creates a separate testing database to prevent interference with your main database.
+Before testing, ensure you migrate the testing database